Can I Afford To Buy A House?

 In conclusion, determining if you can afford to buy a house is an important financial decision.
 By taking into account your income and debt obligations, assessing the current real estate market, and understanding the costs associated with home ownership – you are setting yourself up for success in making this big purchase.

-See also Can My Llc Buy My House?
+See also Can You Use A Roth Ira To Buy A House?

 Even if you don’t think that it is currently possible for YOU to become a homeowner – there may be options such as grants or assistance programs available for those who qualify.
 Do your research and take advantage of all the resources available in order to make an informed decision about whether or not buying a house is right for you.